Lullabot/amp-library/AMP Spike/README.md

 functionalities are common with [AMP Library][2].
 I can see that the module has some [Sanitizers](https://github.com/ampproject/amp-wp/tree/develop/includes/sanitizers) which are called [Passes](https://github.com/Lullabot/amp-library/tree/master/src/Pass) in the AMP library.
-This is a good sign, we probably can join some code.
+This is a good sign that we can probably join some of the code.

 Since the AMP Library is already a standalone package, I started by moving some of the code from the Wordpress plugin into the AMP Library.
-I also removed the submodule.
+I also removed the git submodule.
 See all comments on this Pull request [Abstracting AMP validators and sanitizers into AMP Library ][50].

+So, now we have WordPress plugin using AMP Library!

 It does the job and also prints some debugging information, see screenshots:
  ![Screenshots](https://github.com/dennisinteractive/amp-library/raw/amp-spike/AMP%20Spike/Screenshots.jpg)
 On the left, you see the Desktop version on a WordPress site.
-In the middle, you see the AMP version of the article using the AMP WP plugin.
+In the middle, you see the AMP version of the article using the original AMP WP plugin.
-On the right, it's the AMP version using the Lullabot Library with some extra debugging information (optional)
+On the right, it's the [Forked WP Plugin][50] using the Lullabot Library with some extra debugging information (optional).

 This is the HTML markup of the article
 ```html